praveesh4u/praveesh4u.github.com/source/_posts/2014-01-23-oauth-in-symfony.markdown

-#CHECKING WHETHER THE USER EXISTS IN THE DATABASE AND GIVING PRIVILEGES ACCORDINGLY#
+#Checking whether the OAuth user exists in the local database#

-By default, a user who logs in through facebook or google is given ROLE_USER, and ROLE_OAUTH_USER.
+By default, a user who logs in through facebook or google is given _ROLE_USER_, and _ROLE_OAUTH_USER_.
 In this case, even though all the details required for a registered user are not available from Google or Facebook, the user still have all the privileges of ROLE_USER.
 This should not be the case.
 The user should not be granted all the provileges unless he completes his profile.
-So, for a user who logs in through Google or Facebook is given only ROLE_OAUTH_USER if he is not present in the database.
-If he is present in the database, he is granted ROLE_USER when he logs in through Google or Facebook.
+So, for a user who logs in through Google or Facebook is given only _ROLE_OAUTH_USER_ if he is not present in the database.
+If he is present in the database, he is granted _ROLE_USER_ when he logs in through Google or Facebook.
 So, there should be a mechanism to check whether the OAUth user is present in the database or not.

 **Step 1**<br>
 Edit vendor/bundles/HWI/Bundle/OAuthBundle/Security/Core/User/OAuthUser.php